 For prospective Vermont homeowners, it’s easy to see the appeal of new construction today.
 There are beautiful new homes being completed every month in this state.
 Today’s home builders take into account modern tastes, lifestyles, efficiency, and design aesthetics to create some truly great options.

 Often, the hardest decision is not whether or not to move—it’s whether to build or buy your new home.
 There are exciting possibilities for each option, and the decision depends on several factors.
-Here are four below important considerations to take into account before making your decision:
+Here are four important considerations to take into account before making your decision:

 #1: Getting Exactly What You Want